Airport Financial Feasibility Studies for Capital Programs

 What a Financial Feasibility Study Is

-A financial feasibility study—formally titled the "Report of the Airport Consultant" when prepared in connection with a bond transaction—is a pro forma financial analysis that demonstrates whether an airport can fund a proposed capital program while maintaining compliance with its bond indenture covenants, preserving credit quality, and sustaining reasonable airline rates and charges.
+A financial feasibility study—formally titled the "Report of the Airport Consultant" when prepared in connection with a bond transaction—is a pro forma financial analysis that demonstrates whether an airport can fund a proposed capital program while maintaining compliance with its bond indenture covenants, preserving credit quality, and sustaining airline rates and charges.

 Why It Matters: The Scale of Airport Debt

 U.S. airports carried $151 billion in outstanding bond par amount as of January 2, 2025, with $9.6 billion in annual aggregate debt service payments (ACI-NA, 2025 Airport Infrastructure Needs Study, citing Bloomberg data).
 ACI-NA projects $173.9 billion in airport infrastructure needs for 2025–2029, averaging $35 billion annually.
-At least 65% of airport capital projects over the past decade have been financed through bonds.

 Structure of a Report of the Airport Consultant

-The Ricondo scope of work for Yampa Valley Regional Airport's Series 2026 Bonds (November 11, 2025) provides a representative outline of a feasibility report's contents:
+The Ricondo scope of work for Yampa Valley Regional Airport's Series 2026 Bonds (November 11, 2025) as outlined in Ricondo's scope for Yampa Valley Series 2026 Bonds (November 11, 2025):

 | Chapter | Content |